 “He said ‘Yolo’ before throwing himself in front of a moving car.”

 If you write that shit in your story, we know EXACTLY when you wrote it.
 Now, if you’re writing non-fiction or a story that is supposed to take place at a very specific time or location, sure.
 You’ll get a pass.
 Like how Stranger Things is supposed to be set in the 80s, and therefore we enjoy every dated 80s reference the show throws at us.
-But if your story has no other references that could indicate exactly when or where it’s taking place, that lets readers immerse themselves in the story.
+Not having references that indicate exactly when or where your story takes place lets the reader immerse themselves in the story.
 When was it written?
 Who cares!
 It feels like now.
 It feels like yesterday.
 It becomes timeless because someone can pick up that story 10, 20, 100 years from now and still lose themselves in the greater themes that you explore and they won’t get distracted by awkward dated references.

 Unless you have a time machine, and you know that yoga pants and skinny jeans are going to be the enduring style for the next 40 years, avoid writing them into your story.
 T-shirts, which have been around for ages already, and probably aren’t going anywhere, are safe.